-Is your microbiome out of wack?
+Is your microbiome out of order?
 Book a Free Gut Health Consultation Today

 Role of a normal gut microbiota

-From an immunological perspective, microorganisms are viewed as pathogens by your own immune system, which recognizes and eliminates them.
+From an immunological perspective, microorganisms are viewed as pathogens by your own immune system, which recognises and eliminates them.

 However, the majority of bacteria that resides in your gut are non-pathogenic and happily live alongside your own cells in a mutually beneficial relationship.